junaidatique/clean-plus-architecture/README.md

 Actions are responsible for handling all expected Exceptions.

 This also helps us in writing tests.
-It is now upto the development team to write tests for each tasks or write test of each action but there must be a test case for each action.
+It is now up to the development team to write tests for each tasks or write test of each action but there must be a test case for each action.

 <p align="center">
   <img src="images/actions.png">